Lennolium/simple-header/README.md

 >
 > - The user agents are cached locally to avoid unnecessary API calls, and are refreshed automatically every 24 hours.
 > - During runtime the user agents are stored in memory and written to a cache file for persistence and performance.
-> - Every time you invoke a simple-useragent function, it is automatically checked for outdated user agents.
+> - Every time you invoke a simple-header function, it is automatically checked for outdated user agents.

 &nbsp;